intel-iot-devkit/parking-lot-counter-cpp/README.md

 ## Sample videos

 There are several videos available to use as sample videos to show the capabilities of this application.
-You can download them by running these commands from the `available-parking-tracker-cpp` directory:
+You can download them by running these commands from the `parking-lot-counter-cpp` directory:
 ```
     mkdir resources
     cd resources